Green Lantern: Earth One: Volume One

 In the not too distant future, companies like Ferris Galactic engage in deep space mining operations.
 As the crew of the Ferris 6 prepares to come home, ex-pilot turned mining worker Hal Jordan and crewman Volkov discover an alien spaceship buried within an asteroid.
 Inside, there is a deactivated robot, a dead alien, a power battery in the shape of a Lantern, and a ring.
 The structure collapses, but they manage to escape with the battery and ring.
 Back in their ship, Hal reports their findings to the rest of the crew.
 Meanwhile, Volkov tries on the ring, triggering an energy blast that breaks the hull and kills him.
 Hal is shocked, but takes the ring, which allows him to survive in space.
 The crew, fearful over possible radiation exposure, forbids Hal to enter their ship.
 Just then, the robot is reactivated, and attacks Hal.
 Almost dying, Hal uses all of his energy from the ring to destroy the robot, getting blasted into outer space as a consequence.

 Hal wakes up on an alien planet named Bolovax Vik, and meets with resistant Kilowog, who explains that the ring and the power battery belong to the Green Lantern Corps.
 The Corps used to be a peace keeping space force, until they were all hunted down by the same robots Hal fought: the Manhunters.
 Kilowog also carries a ring, passed down by generations.
 He teaches Hal how to use his, from flying to defensive attacks.
 Their actions are caught by the Bolovax Homeguard, whose General orders Hal to be taken into custody, due to their dangerous actions.
 The Manhunters later attack the Homeguard to get Hal and Kilowog.
 Kilowog is about to get killed in the fight, when Hal takes him and flees.
 Kilowog is upset, as leaving a fight is seen as cowardice.
 Hal and him decide to seek the help of whoever Lantern is still alive.

 The two eventually find Green Lantern Arisia Rrab.
 She refuses to join, as she has lost all hope of fighting the Manhunters.
 They then find Veca Trana, whose late partner was a Lantern.
 Veca reveals that the Guardians of the Universe, who founded the Corps, were the ones who created the Manhunters, wanting to destroy the Green Lanterns.
 Hal and Kilowog give up and decide to get drunk at a space station.
 There, Hal reveals how hard it is for him to trust people.
 He used to work for NASA to develop Arrowhead, an orbiting platform that was later used to attack its own people.
-Because Hal trusted the wrong people and did not speak up, running away instead.
-Just then, Hal is alerted by panicked aliens the approaching Manhunters, only to get knocked out.
+Because Hal trusted the wrong people and did not speak up, he ran away instead.
+Just then, Hal is alerted about the approaching Manhunters, only to get knocked out.